thuehn/Labbrick_Digital_Attenuator/README.md

 1. clone this resository to your local linux machine
 2. request the Linux Library from Vaunix Lab brick via Email
 3. copy the files: "LDAhid.h LDAhid.c" from Lab Bricks SDK into the main folder
+5. ensure that you have the libusb-devel package installed in your system
-4. build the tool via "make"
+6. build the tool via "make"
-5. use the compiled "attenuator_lab_brick" tool to instruct the digital attenuator
+7. use the compiled "attenuator_lab_brick" tool to instruct the digital attenuator

+## How to use our tool ?

+1. start our tool with  "sudo attenuator_lab_brick -h" to get a list of supported commands
+2. either you set the attenuation level directly or for more complex attenuation patters via a csv file
+3. we support rigth now full dB values only, where the minimum is 0dB and the maximum is 63dB

+## Example usage with a csv file